 Question: Is it a valid communion for lay Christians to offer the elements to one another in the absence of ordained clergy, during a plague?

-Answer: By “during a plague: the questioner is undoubtedly referring to the worldwide COVID-19 novel coronavirus pandemic.
+Frank answers: By “during a plague” the questioner is undoubtedly referring to the worldwide COVID-19 novel coronavirus pandemic.

-At the outbreak of this pandemic, churches were re-thinking communion practices because they obviously involve touching containers with hands or mouth.
+At the outbreak of this pandemic, churches were re-thinking communion practices because they obviously involve touching containers and elements with hands or mouth and not maintaining social distancing.
 Some Protestants were canceling the celebration of the Lord’s Supper altogether.
-Then by government decree and denominational or congregational compliance, public worship was being canceled totally.
-Some churches with the capability began live streaming worship with the pastor and organist and maybe a few other lay readers/singers present.
-I had recommended using Ante-Communion or Morning Prayer rather than The Holy Communion or Eucharist since it would seem exclusionary for the pastor to celebrate the Eucharist and receive the sacrament with an absent congregation.
-(See Frank Answers Briefly.)
+Then by government decree and denominational or congregational compliance, public in-person worship was being canceled totally.
+Some churches with the capability began live streaming worship with the pastor and organist and maybe a lay reader or a few singers present.
+In Frank Answers Briefly I recommended using Ante-Communion or Morning Prayer rather than The Holy Communion or Eucharist since it would seem exclusionary for the pastor to celebrate the Eucharist and receive the sacrament with an absent congregation.
 The pastor and congregation would abstain from celebrating and receiving Holy Communion until such time as the eucharistic assembly can congregate again.

 However, there is another possibility: receiving the consecrated elements for self- or mutual-communion at home.
 This would involve the extended distribution of elements consecrated from a Eucharistic liturgy.
 The live streamed worship would then be the Service of Holy Communion or Eucharist.
 Elements would be consecrated for extended distribution to those sheltering at home.
-How could this extended distribution be accomplished?
+Under the guidelines of social distancing blessed communion elements could be packaged for delivery to residences by the pastor and designated communion ministers.
+I will not venture into the briar patch of suggesting how to do this.
+I would only insist that it be done reverently and with care.

 Is there any precedent for this practice?
 As a matter of fact, yes.
 There is testimony from the third and fourth centuries of lay people taking home the consecrated elements to be consumed after a period of fasting or during a period of persecution.
 Witnesses to this self-communion include Tertullian of Carthage (ca. 200), Cyprian of Carthage (ca. 250), Apostolic Tradition 37 (3rd or 4th century), Jerome (late 4th century), and Augustine of Hippo (early 5th century).
 Augustine, however, wrote to discourage the practice since the age of persecution was over and there was the danger of profaning the elements by impious use.
 Also, by the 5th century fewer people were receiving Communion regularly (i.e. daily, weekly).